christroutner/koa-ipfs-blog/README.md

 to the [production/common.js file](production/common.js).
 This
 should be the same address associated with your memo.cash profile.

-- Customize the [docker-compose.yml](docker-compose.yml) file to reflect the location where volume data should live on the host machine.

 - Build the image: `docker-compose build`

 - Run the docker container: `docker-compose up`